-The iconic Haight-Ashbury runs between a big hill and a big park — and there’s so much to see in-between!
-In celebration of the 50th anniversary of the Summer of Love we’re discovering the hippie hangouts of the Haight that you can still explore today ✌️️??
+The iconic Haight-Ashbury is located between a big hill and a big park, and there’s so much history to see, love to feel and music to hear in between.
+In celebration of the 50th anniversary of the Summer of Love, we’re discovering the Haight-Ashbury things to do and specifically the hippie hangouts of the Haight that you can still explore today.

-This urban forest was a beacon for the burgeoning hippie counter culture of the 60s.
-So, embrace the spirit of the Summer of Love and ditch your shoes so you can put your toes in the grass!
+This urban forest was a beacon for the burgeoning hippie counter culture in Haight-Ashbury in 1967, making it one of the top Haight-Ashbury things to do.
+Embrace the spirit of the Summer of Love and ditch your shoes letting your toes feel the cool grass.

 Grab a pint at the former Drogstore

-That’s right, Drogstore with an “O”, this was so that you wouldn’t confuse it with a pharmacy drugstore!
-Marijuana, LSD and psychedelic mushrooms were are legal (at first) and regularly consumed — usually at the Drogstore.
+That’s right, Drogstore with an “O” – a place where you could partake in recreational drug use.
+Marijuana, LSD and psychedelic mushrooms were legal at first and regularly consumed usually at the Drogstore.

 These days the Drogstore is home to Magnolia Gastropub & Brewery.
-Magnolia was one of the first microbrews to hit the streets in the 1990s — and still one of the best places to grab a brew and burger!
-As Grace Slick would say, feed your head.
+Magnolia was one of the first microbrews to hit the streets in the 1990s and still one of the best places to grab a brew and burger.

 Visit the corner of Haight & Ashbury

-At the corner of Haight and Ashbury — you’ll find the intersection of Peace & Love.
-And, where it happens to always be 4:20.
+You might see some 420 tours of San Francisco here because it happens to always be 4:20 at this location.
 This corner was the epicenter of the Summer of Love.
 Why specifically was this intersection so pivotal to the hippie scene?
-It has to do with that psychedelic music, baby.
+It has to do with that psychedelic Haight Street music that was always being played in the area.

 Make a pilgrimage to the Grateful Dead House

+One of the top Haight-Ashbury things to do is explores that Haight-Ashbury Grateful Dead House.
 You’ll be hard pressed to find a band that had a bigger impact on the music scene and hippie community than Jerry Garcia and The Dead.
-From ’67 – ’69 — during the height of the Summer of Love — you would have found Jerry and the rest of the Grateful Dead hanging around the stoop of 710 Ashbury Street.
+From ’67 – ’69, during the height of the Summer of Love, you would have found Jerry and the rest of the Grateful Dead hanging around the stoop of 710 Ashbury Street.

 Toss up a peace sign at the pink Janis Joplin House

-Within shouting distance from the Grateful Dead House is a bright pink home at 635 Ashbury Street.
+Most Haight-Ashbury tours in San Francisco will include a visit to the pink Janis Joplin House.
+Within shouting distance from the Grateful Dead House is this bright pink home at 635 Ashbury Street.
 This was the most famous of the homes Janis Joplin lived in while performing with Big Brother & the Holding Company here in San Francisco.

 Listen to some buskers outside of The Jimi Hendrix Red House

-Just around the corner from Janis and Jerry — where Ashbury Street infamously meets Haight Street — is an Edwardian home with red paint chipping away on the exterior.
-Rumor has it, on warm days at 1524 Haight Street, Jimi Hendrix would throw open the windows as he worked on a new song, “Red House”.
+One of the must Haight-Ashbury things to do is to visit Jimi Hendrix’s San Francisco home.
+Just around the corner from Janis and Jerry, where Ashbury Street infamously meets Haight Street, is Jimi’s Edwardian home with red paint chipping away on the exterior.
+Rumor has it, on warm days at 1524 Haight Street, Jimi Hendrix would throw open the windows as he worked on a new song, “Red House.”

 Listen to the sound of the sixties in The Panhandle

+Summer of Love tours in San Francisco would not be complete without stopping at The Panhandle.
 The Panhandle gained national attention at the end of 1966 when thousands showed up for the Love Pageant Rally.
 Showcasing the country San Francisco’s wild music scene and a technicolor bus, named Further, filled with Ken Kensey and his Merry Prankster.
-It was the largest free outdoor rock event of the time.
-And it brought the Haight-Ashbury to the forefront of the counterculture stage on the 60s.
+It was the largest free outdoor rock event of the time, and it brought the Haight-Ashbury to the forefront of the counterculture stage in the 60s.

 Catch a glimpse of the Evolutionary Rainbow Mural

-On the corner of Haight & Cole you’ll find a long-standing neighborhood mural — the Evolutionary Rainbow — painted by local artist Yana Zegri during the Summer of Love in 1967.
+On the corner of Haight & Cole, you’ll find one of the most hippie places in San Francisco, the mural of the Evolutionary Rainbow which was painted by local artist Yana Zegri during the Summer of Love in 1967.
 The mural persisted until the 80s when the building sold and the new owner pained over the beloved piece of art.

 If there’s one thing this city really appreciates, it’s our street art.
-So after a slew of protests, boycotts and angry letter writing campaigns — Yana Zegri was invited to recreate the original mural.
-The colors are still bright and vibrant after a restoration in 2006!
+After a slew of protests, boycotts and angry letter writing campaigns Yana Zegri was invited to recreate the original mural.
+The colors are still bright and vibrant after a restoration in 2006.

 Hunt for vintage vinyl in an old bowling alley

-Above the giant Amoeba Music neon sign out front you can find the signage for what this building was for the hippies of the 60s — Park Bowl!
-Into the 80s Park Bowl hosted a weekly Rock & Bowl — where the monitors were used to show music videos instead of tracking scores.
-In the 90s this behemouth space was turned into the go-to spot for vinyl, cassettes, VHS and even the short lived Laserdiscs!
+Enjoy some Haight-Ashbury shopping at Amoeba Music.
+Above the giant Amoeba Music neon sign, you can find the signage for what this building was for the hippies of the 60s, Park Bowl.
+Into the 80s Park Bowl hosted a weekly Rock & Bowl, where the monitors were used to show music videos instead of tracking scores.
+In the 90s this behemoth space was turned into the go-to spot for Haight Street shopping of vinyl, cassettes, VHS and even the short-lived Laserdiscs!

 Join a drum circle at Hippie Hill

-It was inside of Golden Gate Park, down at the Polo Fields, where the Summer of Love began — in January of 1967.
+It was inside of Golden Gate Park, down at the Polo Fields, where the Summer of Love began, in January of 1967.
 You had the beatnik poet reading their works and Jefferson Airplane dominated the stage.
-It was at this event, the Human Be-In, that Timothy Leary famously told a generation of listener to “turn on, tune in and drop out”!
+It was at the event, the Human Be-In, that Timothy Leary famously told a generation of listeners to “turn on, tune in and drop out”!

-To get a taste of a modern day Human Be-In you’ll want to enter Golden Gate Park from the Stanyan entrance at the end of Haight Street.
-Follow the paved path through a tunnel and you’ll see a big hill with a lot of hippies — that’s Hippie Hill.
+To get a taste of a modern day Human Be-In, you’ll want to enter Golden Gate Park from the Stanyan entrance at the end of Haight Street.
+Follow the paved path through a tunnel, and you’ll see a big hill with a lot of hippies.
 On any given day you’ll find drum circles, hula-hoopers and purveyors o ganja.
-But — if you arrive on 4/20, you’ll experience thousands of cannabis-connoisseurs celebrating this very unofficial holiday.
-The fog doesn’t usually roll in at 4:20pm — but it sure will look like it on April 20th!
+If you arrive on 4/20, you’ll experience thousands of cannabis-connoisseurs celebrating this unofficial holiday.
+The fog doesn’t usually roll in at 4:20 pm, but it sure will look like it on April 20th.

-If you want to explore on your own — use discount code “SummerOfLove” for 15% off bike rentals.
-Or tag-a-long one of guided minibus or e-bike tours for a more personalized experience of San Francisco!
+If you want to explore on your own, use discount code “SummerOfLove” for 15% off bike rentals.

 [Featured image courtesy of Charles W. Cushman Photograph Collection at the Indiana University Archives]